Billionaire and Republican donor David Koch dead at 79

 Koch, who stepped down from his role as executive vice president at the family's company over health concerns in July 2018, had a net worth of $US42.9 billion ($A63 billion), according to Forbes.

 Koch married Julia Flesher in 1996.
-He has 3 children.
+He has three children.

-Ms Flesher and his children put out a statement referring to him as their "walking Google."
+Flesher and his children put out a statement referring to him as their "walking Google."

 "While we mourn the loss of our hero, we remember his iconic laughter, insatiable curiosity, and gentle heart," the statement said.
 "His stories of childhood adventures enlivened our family dinners; his endless knowledge rendered him our 'walking Google.'
 His sensitive heart had him shed a tear at the beauty of his daughter's ballet, and beam with pride when his son beat him at chess.
 We will miss the fifth link in our family."

-The New York State Theatre at Lincoln Centre, home of the New York City Ballet, was renamed the David H. Koch Theatre in 2008 following a gift of $US100 million ($A148 million) for the renovation of the theatre.
+The New York State Theatre at Lincoln Centre, home of the New York City Ballet, was renamed the David H. Koch Theatre in 2008 after a gift of $US100 million ($A148 million) for the renovation of the theatre.

 The circumstances surrounding his death weren't immediately clear.
 He was diagnosed with prostate cancer in 1992 and given five months to live.
 He says his battle with cancer prompted him to give millions to medical research.